North America Corporate Office

 Fort Worth, Texas 76104

-Last year was an amazing year for our family here at TGIM!
-We experienced exponential growth in our company and in our programs –then worked hard to accommodate our growth.
+Over the last 8 years, we experienced exponential growth in our company and in our programs –then worked hard to accommodate our growth.
 Too much growth too fast can be deadly for any company.
-We had our hands full to say the least, but The Most High empowered us with everything we needed to make it happen which included new community partners, Joint Ventures and changes in the way we do business that keeps us focused on our vision to impact a billion youth while giving away a billion dollars.
+We had our hands full to say the least, but had everything we needed to make it happen.
+This included new community partners, Joint Ventures and changes in the way we do business that has kept us focused on our Founder’s vision to impact a million people while giving away a billion dollars.
 We decided to focus on the one reason we exist: to impact and empower children and families living in poverty using our programs and resources.

 This growth included expansion of our writing program in the United States and abroad, new authors, and new staff.
-As we move further into 2017 with a new location here in White Settlement, Texas, we’re very happy with the way our company is beginning to settle into place.
-With all the growth and piloting of our programs we’ve done, some of our contact information has changed, so please take note of our new contact information below.
+As we move further into 2020 with a new location here in beautiful Fort Worth, Texas, we’re very happy with the way our company is beginning to settle into place.
+With all the growth and piloting of our programs we’ve done, some of our contact information has changed, so please take note of our new contact information above.

 TGIM believes in absolute transparency.
 As a company not quite out of it’s infancy stages, we’ve learned that the outdated mantra “the customer is always right” has been challenged in recent years — and with good reason.